Top Bar

 Genevieve Waldman

-College and Career Counselor, Department Chair - Student Services
+College and Career Access Counselor, Department Chair

 Lower Merion School District serves the 62,000 residents of Lower Merion Township and Narberth Borough, a diverse, suburban community located just west of Philadelphia.
 The ethnic/racial composition of the school district is: 65% White/Caucasian, 8% Black/African-American, 11% Asian Pacific Islander, 6% Hispanic, and 10% Multi-Racial.